-· Learn, over the course of two years, the main grammatical principles of Latin and acquire enough vocabulary to converse and learn in the Latin language. - Learn generally how to learn a language. - By using Latin inside and outside of the classroom, gain an instinctive connection with past centuries of the Western tradition in which Latin was the language of academic and political exchange. - By acquiring a non-vernacular language, increase their sense of citizenship in a society that goes beyond their own nation even in the present time, namely Western Civilization, and, if they are Catholic, the Catholic Church. - Be prepared, on completion of the two-year Latin program, to read some authentic Latin works in the original language, and to check English translations of more difficult documents against the original language. - Come to love the Latin language and desire to progress in it further.
-COURSES LAT 101 Elementary Latin I (3 credits) The Wyoming Catholic College Latin Program's objective is to bring students to basic practical competence in reading, writing, and speaking Latin.
-Latin 101 provides the foundations for this goal.
-A major theme for the course will be the case system for Latin nouns.
-At the end of the course, students will be able to use the six different cases and use them to make statements, ask questions, and give commands.
-In addition, they will learn how to study a foreign language and why Latin is important today.
-LAT 102 Elementary Latin II (3 credits) In Latin 102 students continue the process of acquiring the language through their ability to read, write, listen, and speak.
+- Come to love the Latin language and to desire to progress in it further. - Learn in general how to learn a language. - Acquire over the course of two years, the main grammatical principles of Latin and internalize enough vocabulary to converse and learn in the Latin language. - By using Latin inside and outside of the classroom, gain an instinctive connection with past centuries of the western tradition in which Latin was the language of academic and political exchange. - By acquiring a non-vernacular language, increase their sense of citizenship in a society that goes beyond their own nation even in the present time, namely Western Civilization, and, if they are Catholic, the Catholic Church. - Be prepared, on completion of the two-year Latin program, to read portions of authentic Latin works in the original language, and to check English translations of more difficult documents against the original language.
+COURSES LAT 101 Elementary Latin I (3 credits each) By the end of these two courses, students will read Latin school texts of medium difficulty, understand basic Latin grammar, demonstrate command of a fundamental practical vocabulary, and be able to speak and write elementary Latin with some facility.
+LAT 102 Elementary Latin II (3 credits) In Latin 102 students continue the process of acquiring the language through their ability to read, write, listen and speak.
 Students expand their grammatical knowledge to include all five noun declensions and all three persons of the verb.
 By the end of the semester students will have the necessary tools for a basic conversation in Latin.
-LAT 201 Intermediate Latin I (3 credits) Students will continue to develop speaking, listening, reading, and writing skills and expand their vocabulary.
+LAT 201 Intermediate Latin I (3 credits) Students will continue to develop speaking, listening, reading and writing skills and expand their vocabulary.
 Students will move from using language in an exclusively present time frame and expand into the past and future.
-Additionally, students will be introduced to some "advanced" grammar as they learn to use the supine, gerund, and past/future participles.
-Taken as a whole, the sophomore year Latin sequence is designed to transition the student from "school text" Latin to being able to read "real" literature.
+Additionally, students will be introduced to some 'advanced' grammar: learning to use the supine, gerund and past/future participles.
+Taken as a whole the sophomore year Latin sequence is designed to transition the student from 'school text' Latin to being able to read 'real' literature.
 Towards this goal, students will also start reading some original Latin texts.
-LAT 202 Intermediate Latin II (3 credits) Students will consolidate their control of the past and future time frames and learn to use the subjunctive mood in purpose/result clauses, contrafactual statements, indirect statements, polite commands, etc. An important goal of the Latin sequence is to be able to read-not just translate, but read-original Latin texts.
+LAT 202 Intermediate Latin II (3 credits) Students will consolidate their control of the past and future time frames and learn to use the subjunctive mood in purpose/result clauses, contrafactual statements, indirect statements, polite commands etc. An important goal of the Latin sequence is to be able to read - not just translate, but read - original Latin texts.
 In this course students will learn how to approach more difficult literature and study a variety of poetic meters in Latin.
-LAT 301-402 Latin Topics (1 credit each) In these courses students maintain, solidify, and expand their grasp of Latin through various topics.
+LAT 301-402 Latin Topics (1 credit each) In these courses students maintain, solidify and expand their grasp of Latin through various topics.
 Each semester students are free to choose from several topics, covering various authors and activities.
-Students must complete two Latin Topic courses in their upperclassman years, but are welcome to participate in more.
+Students must complete two Latin Topic courses in their upperclass years, but are welcome to participate in more.
 At least one of these classes must take place during the junior year.